 In this how-to guide, we’ll cover the ins and outs of creating a contact group with iCloud and offer a quick tutorial on how to make a contact group on an iPhone with a popular app called Groups.

 Step 1: Go to iCloud.com and sign in to your iCloud account using your Apple ID and password.
 Then, select Contacts to view a list of your current contacts.

-Step 2: Select the addition sign in the bottom-left corner, and click New Group from the resulting pop-up menu.
+Step 2: Select the plus icon in the bottom-left corner, and click New Group from the resulting pop-up menu.
 Alternatively, you can double-click the empty gray space to quickly create a new group.

-Step 3: Next, replace the temporary group name and click anywhere outside of the text box to save it.
-If you want to change the name, double-click it and enter your new group name.
+Step 3: Next, name the group and click anywhere outside of the text box to save it.
+If you want to change the name, double-click it and type your new group name.

-Step 4: To add contacts to a particular group, choose All Contacts at the top of the Contacts list, and click and drag your desired contacts to the desired group.
+Step 4: To add contacts to a particular group, choose All Contacts at the top of the Contacts list, and click and drag your desired contacts to the proper group.

-Step 6: Your group will then automatically sync with your iPhone’s contact list.
-To use your new group, tap the Contacts icon on your iPhone and select Groups from the upper-left corner of your contacts page.
-Afterward, check the groups you want to use and select Done.
+Step 6: Your group will automatically sync with your iPhone’s contact list.
+To use your new group, tap the Contacts icon on your iPhone and select Groups from the upper-left corner of your contacts page, then check the groups you want to use and select Done.

-Step 7: If you accidentally deleted a group or a contact from a group, you can always use iCloud and an earlier iteration of your contact list to restore it.
-To do so, log into your iCloud account on the web and click Settings.
+Step 7: If you accidentally delete a group or a contact from a group, you can always use iCloud to restore it.
+To do so, log in to your iCloud account on the web and click Settings.
 Once there, you’ll see a host of options for restoring contacts, files, reminders, calendars, and bookmarks under the Advanced section.